hackolade/docs/Studio/Teradata.md

 &nbsp;

 Structured/User-defined data types are based on the data types in Teradata.
 Structured / User-defined data types can be used when several tables store the same domain of values in a column and must ensure that these columns have exactly the same data type, length, and NULLability.
 - JSON: The JSON data type represents data that is in JSON (JavaScript Object Notation) format.
+The JSON data type can be stored physically in BSON (Binary JSON) or UBJSON (Universal Binary JSON).
 - UDT: (User-Defined Type) data types are custom data types that you define to model the structure and behavior of the data used by your applications.
 - XML: The XML data type represents XML content.
 The data is stored in a compact binary form that preserves the information set of the XML document, including the hierarchy information and type information derived from XML validation.+